Kolkata

 Kolkata is not a city you visit — it is a city you are from, or it claims you.
 I grew up navigating its trams, its monsoon floods, its adda culture and its ineffable sense that life here is lived at a slightly different tempo than everywhere else.

 Twelve years at Calcutta Boys' School.
-Four years at Jadavpur University's Engineering campus in Shibpur.
+Four years at Jadavpur University.
 The city is woven into the way I think about problems, the way I argue, and the way I still reach for mishti doi whenever I land back home.

 Jadavpur, and learning to think